-CodeTwo Exchange Rules is a mail processing solution for Microsoft Exchange that enables centralized management of footers in a wide variety of environments: from Exchange 2007 via 2010 and 2013 to 2016.
-Unlike the Hub Transport or Mailbox role on bear Exchange, the program gives several additional options breaking the standard approach to email rules simultaneously simplifying their creation.
+CodeTwo Exchange Rules is a mail processing solution for Microsoft Exchange that enables centralized management of signatures in a wide variety of environments: from Exchange 2007 via 2010 and 2013 to 2016.
+Unlike the Hub Transport or Mailbox role on bare Exchange, the program comes with several additional options, breaking the standard approach to email rules while simultaneously simplifying their creation.

 If you want to create email rules for Exchange 2003, check CodeTwo Exchange Rules 2003